JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * This Slack is not an official support channel.
 It is a place where the community hang out along with some members of the JetBrains/Kotlin team (suffix [JB]).
 For official support, please use the Kotlin Forums, where messages are also persisted.
 * This Slack is not the best place for reporting bugs either.
 For this, please use YouTrack.
 * Find the right channel to ask your question.
 There are channels for pretty much every topic.
 For a list of some of the channels see below.
 * New channels should be focused around a well-known technology or area of interest.
 Create them sparingly.
 And before creating a new channel, make sure it doesn’t exist in any other shape or form.
+If you do end up creating a channel, make sure you set the topic.
 * When you ask a question, please be patient.
 Don’t repeat it.
 Or at least not immediately.
 * Don’t split messages into multiple ones.
 Ask it all in a single message.
 * Use code blocks.
 Don’t paste code as plain text.
 Slack supports Kotlin markup.